jobrouter/typo3-process/Documentation/module.rst

    :depth: 1
    :local:

-The links to processes and instances in JobRouter installations are managed in the module :guilabel:`JobRouter` > :guilabel:`Process`.
+The links to processes and instances in JobRouter® installations are managed in the module :guilabel:`JobRouter` > :guilabel:`Process`.

 On your first visit after installing the extension you will see the following